pachterlab/biophysics/docs/source/foundations.rst

                     Summary of it

-                .. grid-item:: Fig 3A estimated number of transcripts per cell.
+                .. grid-item-card:: Fig 3A estimated number of transcripts per cell.

                     .. image:: ./figures/2005_Golding.png
-                        :width: 400
+                        :width: 300
                         :align: center
                         :alt: some text